 Gusto offers two pre-packaged plans for small businesses, as well as custom solutions for companies that are growing out of that category.

 The least expensive plan, Simple, serves as a basic HR administration center for payroll and benefits.
-You get the excellent employee self-service portal, but importantly, you don’t get any of the great onboarding tools I’ve described in the review.
+You get the excellent employee self-service portal, but importantly, you get some of the great onboarding tools we’ve described in the review.

-So, if you are looking at Gusto for onboarding, you need to go with the Plus plan, which has the offer letter templates, customizable checklists, and document management services.
+However, if you are looking at Gusto for advanced hiring and onboarding, you need to go with the Plus plan, which has the customizable offer letter templates, customizable checklists, and the applicant tracking system.

 The Plus plan supports payroll in multiple states, whereas the Simple plan only lets you run payroll in a single state.